 How to practice the TABE Test Navigation

 Students may practice the test navigation for TABE 11/2 - Level A online using tools developed by DRC Insight, the test's publisher.
 The TABE Online Tools training tutorials are extremely beneficial as a way to practice using the navigation tools in the test platform prior to your test appointment so you will not be overwhelmed on your testing day.
-When visting the DRC Insight website, you will need to choose the TABE 11/12 links for Reading, Mathematics and Language, then after cllicking your desired subject link, click "Level A" and choose the "Standard" or "Audio" choice.
+Check the video on this page for a very useful tutorial on how to access and practice using the Scientific Calculator available when you take TABE 11/12.
+When visting the DRC Insight website, you will need to choose the TABE 11/12 links for Reading, Mathematics and Language, then after clicking your desired subject link, click "Level A" and choose the "Standard" or "Audio" choice.
 Important Notes: The Google Chrome web browser is required when visiting the DRC navigation tutorial site.
 You do not need to create an account: there will be a user name and password listed on the login screen to enter and use for the navigation tutorials.
 Please practice all three subjects as the navigation tools are slightly different for the Reading, Mathematics and Language sections.